Juanjo Narváez: Betis

 At the start of the year 2016, Narváez signed for Real Betis on a three-year deal, being initially assigned to the B-team.
 On 29 January 2018, Narváez he was loaned to Segunda División side Córdoba CF, where he helped to avoid relegation in the last game of the season by winning 3–0 to Sporting Gijón.

 On 31 August 2018, Narváez joined Almería on a one-season loan.
 Upon returning, he was initially assigned to Betis' first team in La Liga, but moved to Las Palmas still in the second division on loan for one year on 31 August 2019.

 Zaragoza

 On 4 September 2020, Narváez agreed to a three-year contract with second division side Real Zaragoza.
 An undisputed starter, he scored nine goals in his first season.

 Valladolid

 On 1 September 2022, Narváez signed a two-year contract with Real Valladolid in the top tier.
 The following 30 January, after being rarely used, he returned to the second division after being loaned to CD Leganés until the end of the season.

 On 23 August 2023, Narváez terminated his contract with the Pucelanos.

 Cartagena

 On 23 August 2023, just hours after leaving Valladolid, Narváez signed a two-year contract with FC Cartagena in the second division.
 On 9 August of the following year, he terminated his link with the club.

 Saudi Arabia

 On 31 August 2024, Narváez joined Saudi First Division League club Al-Jabalain.

 On 5 September 2025, Narváez joined Al-Raed.

+Cong An Ho Chi Minh City

+On 13 August 2026, Narváez moved to Vietnam, signing for V.League 1 side Cong An Ho Chi Minh City.